 Washington Square is located on Main Street just north of Route 24 in Washington, Illinois.
 Note that most shops close at 5 p.m., and some are closed on Sundays.
 Check individual store links for exact hours.

-Disclosures: The Peoria Area Convention and Visitors Bureau and the Washington Chamber of Commerce hosted our visit to Washington Square.
+Disclosures: The Peoria Area Convention and Visitors Bureau hosted our visit to Washington Square.
 However, any opinions expressed in this post are strictly mine.

 Thank you for reading Midwest Wanderer.
 Don’t miss a post.
 Enter your e-mail address below and click Subscribe to be notified whenever I publish another post.
 Subscription is FREE.
 After subscribing, be sure to click the link when you get the e-mail asking you to confirm. – Connie